-You be asked to attend an interview
+You are asked to attend an interview

 We will ask you to sign a consent form to obtain a National Police Check and for some roles you may be asked for your consent to undergo a blood check here at the Hospital Lab

-After the interview we will conduct reference checks.
+After the interview, we will conduct reference checks.

-You can expect an invitation to return to the Volunteer centre for an induction, where we will introduce you to our health & safety regulations, emergency response and some of our do’s and don’ts.
+You can expect an invitation to return to the Volunteer centre for an induction, where we will introduce you to our health & safety regulations, emergency response, and some of our do’s and don’ts.

-We will provide you with an Auckland DHB ID badge and for some roles we will provide you with a uniform or shirt, for the duration of your volunteering time with us.
+We will provide you with an Auckland DHB ID badge and for some roles, we will provide you with a uniform or shirt, for the duration of your volunteering time with us.